City of Brampton Logo

 Brampton Takes Action

-On October 1, Council unanimously passed a motion opposing the ban on ASE and approved enhancements to strengthen road safety while reflecting resident feedback.
-Building on Brampton’s evidence-based approach, these updates focus on protecting children and vulnerable road users, targeting the most dangerous driving behaviours and ensuring enforcement is fair, transparent and accountable.
+Council unanimously passed a motion opposing the ban on ASE and endorsed program enhancements to strengthen road safety and reflect resident feedback.
+Pending final approval by City Council, these updates will focus on protecting children and vulnerable road users, targeting the most dangerous driving behaviours and ensuring enforcement is fair, transparent and accountable.

 Key Enhancements: